top of page

 Treasurer of the Millbrook Community Partnership, Inc.

-I am President and CEO of the Bank of Millbrook, President of George T. Whalen Real Estate and an executive with George T. Whalen Insurance.
+I am President of the Bank of Millbrook and owner/broker of George T. Whalen Real Estate.
 I serve as a trustee of Millbrook Tribute Garden, and am a former trustee of Wethersfield Foundation and Millbrook School.
 I am also a director of James L. Taylor Manufacturing Inc. I received my BA from Siena College and my MBA from Syracuse University.

 It is a great pleasure to work with my fellow Directors to provide two wonderful new spaces in Millbrook to enhance our cultural and educational activities.
 The Thorne Building Community Center and Bennett Park will provide attractive venues for all sorts of activities for young and old alike.